Isa BlumiAssociate professor, docent

 • “Late Ottoman Perspectives on the South African War (1899-1902): The Work of Ismail Kemal Vlora,” Historical Studies, University of Cape Town, South Africa, defended (May 2018).
 Member of faculty review committee, invited by supervisor, Dr. Shamil Jeppie.

 • “A Peace Work: Swedish Involvement in the Mosul-Question, 1924-1925,” Middle East Studies Department, Stockholm University, completed (July 2018).
 Currently employed at SIDA.

-• “Challenging Conventional Narratives: Syrian Refugees in Egypt,” Middle East Studies Department, Stockholm University, Completed (September 2017).
+• “City Margins and Exclusionary Space in Contemporary Egypt: An Urban Ethnography of a Syrian Refugee Community in a Remote Low-Income Cairo Neighborhood,” Asian and Middle East Studies Department, Stockholm University, Completed (September 2017).
 Currently PhD candidate, Social Anthropology, Stockholm University.

 • “NGO Work and Syrian Refugees: Lebanon’s Bekka Valley,” Middle East Studies Department, Stockholm University Completed (September 2017).

 • “Saudi-Iranian Geopolitical Rivalry in Syria,” Political Science Department, Western Sydney University, Completed (October 2016).
 Currently director, Center for Syncretic Studies.

 • “Under the Moon and the Stars: The Impact of the First World War on the Eastern Sephardic Community in Antwerp (1879-1930),” (Department of History, University of Antwerp and Poshumus Institute Leiden), Supervisor, defended May 2015.
 Currently PhD-Candidate, Urban Studies, University of Antwerp.